phreshbrread/R6Clicker/README.md

 The program also sends keyboard inputs to the game to prevent you from getting kicked.

 ## Changelog
+### v4 (Not released yet)
+- Cleaned up and rewrote a bunch of code
+- Added some exception handling
+- TODO make it actually restart each round
 ### v3
 - Added support for custom mouse positions
 - Changed some UI and made the window slightly less wide